lixingqiao/XAI-ICU/README.md

 ## Interpretation of Multimodal Predictions

-LRPTrans enables attribution analysis at both the feature and modality levels.
+LRPTrans supports attribution analysis at both the feature and modality levels.

-The analysis identifies clinically meaningful features associated with mortality risk.
+The analysis identifies clinically meaningful features associated with mortality risk, including:

-Examples include:

-- Glasgow Coma Scale (GCS) measurements from structured clinical events,
+- Glasgow Coma Scale (GCS) measurements from structured clinical events;
-- clinically relevant terms such as `arrest`, `unresponsive`, and `dnr/dni` from clinical notes,
+- clinically relevant terms such as `arrest`, `unresponsive`, and `dnr/dni` from clinical notes;
 - abnormal physiological patterns such as heart-rate peaks and SpO2-related signals from vital-sign data.

-The framework therefore supports not only mortality prediction but also analysis of the clinical evidence contributing to individual model decisions.
+The framework therefore supports both mortality prediction and analysis of the clinical evidence contributing to model decisions.

 ---